• HOME

 Working with suppliers can deliver various benefits in trade finance such as reducing costs, increasing efficiencies and strengthening operations.
 As a result, modern supply chains often involve new cyber, human and machine error risks as well as thousands of third parties risks to companies’ systems and networks.
 These integrations enable suppliers to access the data they need to carry out their roles, but they can also increase organizations’ cyber risk by widening their potential attack surfaces.

 Attackers hunt for insecure network protocols, unprotected or un-dedicated server infrastructures, and unsafe coding practices.
 As well as potential vulnerabilities in networked physical security devices, for example, a poorly secured access control or business surveillance system.
 They break in, change source codes, and hide malware in build and update processes.
+In such cases, using secure browsing tools like a top VPN download can be an added layer of defense to protect sensitive business information from prying eyes, especially when accessing platforms remotely.

 To prevent these supply chain attacks, KredX deployed detection and response solutions that automatically detect and remediate suspicious activities and strong code integrity policies to allow only authorized users.
 It has also developed an intense incident response process for supply chain attacks so that timely notification is sent to customers with accurate information.
 Threat actors could exploit supply chains in various ways, so applying a risk-based approach requires understanding the assets critical for goals and objectives, where those assets are located across their people, process and technology, and the risks to the business if they were compromised.